uaineteine/ArxivAPI/readme.md

 * Further topics of trianing, instead of just “Safe” and “Unsafe”.
 For example, you can have categories like “Violence”, “Harassment”, “Profanity”, etc. This would require a labeled dataset for each of these new categories.

-* Zero-shot learning can be used to deal with new topic types that the model has not been trained on.
+* Zero-shot learning can deal with new topic types that the model has not been trained on.

 # Live test

 The script ```topic_identification.py``` is an executable for this process.
 This Python file, when executed, initiates a live test of topic identification.
 The term “live test” implies that the script is run in an environment that closely simulates its intended operational conditions, providing a realistic assessment of its performance.
 However, this is very basic and more of a proof of concept.

 The script operates on sample data located in the “test reports” folder.
 During the execution, if the script encounters content that it deems unsafe, it triggers a deeper analysis of the content.
-This analysis is performed using Latent Dirichlet Allocation (LDA), a popular machine learning technique for topic modeling.
+This analysis is performed using Latent Dirichlet Allocation (LDA), an unsupervised model for topic analysis.
 LDA helps in identifying the underlying latent structure of the content, and presents the key words that characterise the identified topics.

 A word of caution!
 This process may result in the exposure of NSFW language.
 However, given the context and the nature of the content that the script is expected to handle, encountering such language is anticipated.